nicholasjclark/physalia-forecasting-course/README.md

 #### 24&ndash;28th March, 2025

 ## COURSE OVERVIEW
 Time series analysis and forecasting are standard goals in applied ecology.
 But most time series courses focus only on traditional forecasting models such as ARIMA or Exponential Smoothing.
 These models cannot handle features that dominate ecological data, including overdispersion, clustering, missingness, discreteness and nonlinear effects.
 Using the flexible and powerful Bayesian modelling software Stan, we can now meet this complexity head on.
-Packages such as `mvgam` and `brms` can build Stan code to specify ecologically appropriate models that include nonlinear effects, random effects and dynamic processes, all with simple interfaces that are familiar to most R users.
+Packages such as `{mvgam}` and `{brms}` can build Stan code to specify ecologically appropriate models that include nonlinear effects, random effects and dynamic processes, all with simple interfaces that are familiar to most R users.
 In this course you will learn how to wrangle, visualize and explore ecological time series.
-You will also learn to use the [`mvgam`](https://nicholasjclark.github.io/mvgam/) and [`brms`](https://paul-buerkner.github.io/brms/) packages to analyse a diversity of ecological time series to gain useful insights and produce accurate forecasts.
+You will also learn to use the [`{mvgam}`](https://nicholasjclark.github.io/mvgam/) and [`{brms}`](https://paul-buerkner.github.io/brms/) packages to analyse a diversity of ecological time series to gain useful insights and produce accurate forecasts.
 All course materials (presentations, practical exercises, data files, and commented R scripts) will be provided electronically to participants.

 ## TARGET AUDIENCE AND ASSUMED BACKGROUND
 This course is aimed at higher degree research students and early career researchers working with time series data in the natural sciences (with particular emphasis on ecology) who want to extend their knowledge by learning how to add dynamic processes to model temporal autocorrelation.
 Participants should ideally have some knowledge of regression including linear models, generalized linear models and hierarchical (random) effects.
 But we’ll briefly recap these as we connect them to time series modelling.